Australian Broadcasting Company: B Class

 Following the disruption to 6WF, Chairman Harry Brown advocated for a C class station.
 It would be run by the Post Master General's office and made available for public audiences such as organisations or firms.
 Due to its lack of popularity, a C class station never came into existence.

 1929 marked the five-year anniversary of A and B class stations.
 At the time, 301199 listener licences were held, and twenty radio stations were on air.

 According to Jones, 40% of listeners were located in Victoria.
 As the Great Depression began, 14 stations came on the air from 1930-1930, to keep the Australian public informed.
 However, only three of these stations were owned by the Australian Broadcasting Company.
 This was due to ABC's struggle to return a profit, due to all of its resources going to regional stations in Newcastle, Rockhampton, and Albury.
 Port Pirie was the location of the ABC's last regional station.

 In May 1932, the government passed the Australian Broadcasting Commission Act, marking the fourth major change to broadcasting in just ten years.
 Postmaster General Department's director Harry Brown had decided a national broadcasting system would be more appropriate for the nation.
 Required by the new Act, the ABC commission was to take over the studios of the company and 'broadcast from the National Broadcasting Stations adequate and comprehensive programs in the interests of the community.

-The contract with the Australian Broadcasting Company expired on 30 June 1932 and thereafter programming for the National Broadcasting Service was provided by the newly established Australian Broadcasting Commission, now the Australian Broadcasting Corporation which purchased the assets of the earlier ABC.
+The contract with the Australian Broadcasting Company expired on 30 June 1932 and thereafter programming for the National Broadcasting Service was provided by the newly established Australian Broadcasting Commission which purchased the assets of the earlier ABC.